nixworks/public/news/2003/12/20/index.md

 _Context: 1918, 1922, Austro-Hungarian, Crown Prince, Germany, Holy See, Karl, Member of the European Parliament, Otto von Habsburg, Zita of Bourbon-Parma, beatified, emperor, saints_

 ### [ CCTV footage at Hampton Court Palace near London, once home of King Henry VIII of England, is released, and claimed to show a "ghost".
 The footage, taken in October 2003, shows a man in 16th century clothes closing a firedoor that had blown open.
 The palace markets itself as one of Britain's most haunted locations. ](/news/2003/12/20/cctv-footage-at-hampton-court-palace-near-london-once-home-of-king-henry-viii-of-england-is-released-and-claimed-to-show-a-ghost-the.md)
-_Context: 16th-century, CCTV, Hampton Court, Henry VIII of England, UK, ghost_
+_Context: 16th-century, CCTV, Hampton Court, Henry VIII of England, United Kingdom, ghost_

 ### [Celebrations marking the Bicentennial of the Louisiana Purchase culminate in New Orleans, Louisiana. [http://www.ajc.com/news/content/news/1203/20louisiana.html]](/news/2003/12/20/celebrations-marking-the-bicentennial-of-the-louisiana-purchase-culminate-in-new-orleans-louisiana-http-www-ajc-com-news-content-news-1.md)
 _Context: Louisiana Purchase, New Orleans, Louisiana_